 These numbers leave many motorists wondering what is being done to prevent distracted driving.
 Lawmakers are set to examine several bills tomorrow that would not only increase penalties for distracted driving offenses, but also require the use of hands-free devices when operating a motor vehicle.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers say the simplest and most effective way to prevent distracted driving accidents is for motorists to simply put their phones down while driving– and encourage others to do the same.
+The Massachusetts Personal Injury Lawyers with Jason Stone Injury Lawyers say the simplest and most effective way to prevent distracted driving accidents is for motorists to simply put their phones down while driving– and encourage others to do the same.